charliezye/charlie-vault/Coding Interview Notes/Review Topics/Data Structures/Trees/Binary Search Trees.md

 4. With self balancing BSTs, operations guaranteed in O(log n time)
 	1. For hash tables O(1) is average time, some are costly O(n<sup>2</sup>)  esp. with table resizing
 5. BST are more memory efficient than hash tables
-	1. Hash function range forces
+	1. Hash function range forces larger arrays to be made even if not used, not dynamic

 ##### Applications